* Easily reachable from United States and Europe *

 Come run away from the cold winter together with us!
 The tiny island of Saint Barthélemy in the Caribbean used to be a hideout for pirates before Sweden and France invaded.
 Today it’s usually off-limits for anyone but Hollywood celebrities and the super rich, anchoring the world’s biggest yachts and staying in ultra-expensive luxury hotels.

-Working closely with the local St. Barth Jiu Jitsu club, we’ve managed to book a newly built accommodation facility there and will be hosting yet another Brazilian Jiu Jitsu camp on the island!
+Working closely with the local St. Barth Jiu Jitsu club we will be hosting yet another high end Jiu Jitsu camp on the island!
 A full week of training, surfing, exploring, beaches and sailing that you don’t wanna miss.

 Hope to see you there!